Aljianja/toomany/README.md

 - **VisualizerModule**: Visualizes the audio data in real-time.
 - **main.py**: Integrates all modules and runs the application.

+### Troubleshooting PyAudio Installation

+- **For Linux (Ubuntu/Debian):**

+    1. Install PortAudio with: `sudo apt-get install portaudio19-dev`
+    2. Reinstall PyAudio: `pip install pyaudio`
+- **For macOS:**

+    1. Install PortAudio using Homebrew: `brew install portaudio`
+    2. Reinstall PyAudio: `pip install pyaudio`
+- **For Windows:**

+    - Try installing PyAudio using a pre-built wheel from Unofficial Windows Binaries for Python Extension Packages.
+    - Alternatively, use an Anaconda environment to install PyAudio.

 ## Customization

 You can modify the frequency range for detection in `AudioProcessingModule.py` according to your needs.
 The visualization style can also be customized in `VisualizerModule.py`.